 - Food can’t be grown with synthetic fertilizers, synthetic pesticides, or sewage sludge

-- Food can’t be genetically engineered; meaning, the use and interaction with genetically modified organisms (GMOs) is prohibited
+- Food can’t be genetically engineered; GMOs are prohibited

-- Animals must eat only organically grown feed (without animal byproducts) and can’t be treated with synthetic hormones or antibiotics
+- Animals can’t be treated with synthetic hormones or antibiotics

 - Animals must have access to the outdoors and / or pasture